capncodewash/docs-1/sources/oxtrust/configuration.md

   to your organization.

 * _Bind DN:_ This contains the username to connect to the backend server.
 You need to use full DN here.
-As for example, _cn=gluu,dc=company,dc=org_.
+For example, _cn=gluu,dc=company,dc=org_.

 * _Use SSL:_ Use this feature if the backend server allows SSL